 Subsidized loans are typically awarded based on financial need, versus unsubsidized loans which can come from any income bracket and do not accrue interest while the student is in school.

+Once a student’s personal information has been entered online, they will be asked to choose an application based on the year they plan to attend the graduate program.
 The next section is not necessary for most students because it is focused on dependency status and parent demographics, and as mentioned earlier in this article, most graduate-level students are considered independent.

+Following the dependency section is the financial section, which focuses on tax, mortgage, and investment information.
 Filling out this section is at the discretion of the applicant and based on if they filed their taxes and have the information or need to submit it at a later date.

+Once all sections are complete, the student can sign and submit their application.
+Once it has been processed the student will receive a Student Aid Report.
 Any person who completes the FAFSA should carefully review their Student Aid Report to ensure all information is accurate before it is formally reviewed.

+As undergraduates, most students have already filled out the FAFSA so the process should seem relatively familiar.
 First, students must have an FSA (Federal Student Aid) ID, which can be obtained online via the Federal Student Aid website or in person at most libraries and educational institutes.

 Before beginning the application, students should have their valid driver’s license (or other identification if they do not drive) and a copy of their social security number ready to enter online.

 Students will also need a list of any schools they plan to attend; even if they haven’t applied or been accepted they will need to list any potential options as part of their FAFSA application.